 If you choose to go to a private clinic, you can avoid waiting times and NHS rules, but will have to pay.

-Surrogacy is when another woman becomes pregnant and has a baby for you.
+Surrogacy is when someone else carries a pregnancy and has a baby for you.

 Surrogacy can be complex.
 You can find lots of information and support on the SurrogacyUK website.